emartin43/emartin43/README.md

 - 📄 Know about my experiences: [www.linkedin.com/in/evelynmartin00](www.linkedin.com/in/evelynmartin00)

-- ⚡ Fun facts: **I like to rock climb, travel, and read Jon Krakauer books.**
+- ⚡ Fun facts: **I like to rock climb, travel, and read nonfiction books.**